Early Years Foundation Stage

 - Expressive Arts and Design

 Children are provided with a range of rich, meaningful first-hand experiences in which children explore, think creatively and are active.
-Medium term plans are written based on a series of topics followed by the whole school, each of which offers experiences in all seven areas.
+Medium term plans are inspired by a story book every half term, each of which offers experiences in all seven areas.
 These plans then inform our short-term weekly planning, alongside our observations, which remains flexible for unplanned circumstances or children’s responses.

 (‘Each area of learning and development must be implemented through planned, purposeful play and through a mix of adult-led and child-initiated activities’).